Divyn/Divyn.github.io/docs/Personal_Blog/Web3/blockchain-data-observability-opentelemetry.md

 ### 2) Message Increase (Short Window Burst View)

+_Did my pipeline keep up during a spike, or did it stall?_

 - **Panels**: “Solana Price Feed Message Increase”, “BSC Price Feed Message Increase”
 - **Query**: Delta or increase of message counters per minute
 - **Interpretation**: Spikes indicate bursts; flat lines suggest stalls or upstream pauses.

 ### 3) Reliability

+_Is the problem on my side, or is the provider/network unstable?_

 - **Errors**: Rate of `bitquery.<network>.errors`
 - **Connections**: Cumulative `bitquery.<network>.connections` with annotations when a reconnect occurs